Important Announcement: Ground Control has Joined CLS Group. Read More

 Solutions like the RockREMOTE Mini OEM provide satellite-based connectivity designed for such operations involving on the move assets.

-The RockREMOTE Mini OEM is lightweight, designed to draw as little power as possible, and harnesses the Iridium Certus 100 satellite network service, delivering virtually real-time IP connectivity.
+RockREMOTE Mini OEM is lightweight, designed to draw as little power as possible, and harnesses the Iridium Certus 100 satellite network service, delivering virtually real time IP connectivity.

 This technology allows for piloting and navigation adjustments, crucial for UAVs conducting missions deep into enemy territory.
 Furthermore, satellite-based communication ensures the operator maintains constant control over the UAV’s flight path, even when thousands of kilometers away.